Fleury's big saves in 450th win lead Vegas past Leafs, 4-2

 Moments later, with the heat still on, he robbed Nylander by sliding across the crease and stretching out his left pad at the right moment to prevent the puck from sneaking into the corner of the net.

-The biggest save came with 3:43 to go, when Nic Petan's backhand toward a wide-open net was thwarted as Fleury dove back to his left and with his body outstretched snatched the puck before it hit twine, sending 18,292 fans into a frenzy -- even some wearing Maple Leafs jerseys.
+Fleury, who shut out Calgary 6-0 on Sunday, became the seventh goaltender in NHL history to win 450 games.

+"He's pretty incredible when he makes types of saves like that," Vegas coach Gerard Gallant said.
+"As a coach you come to expect that from him.
+He makes those saves.
+He's acrobatic.
+He never gives up on the puck."

-Jason Spezza and Zach Hyman scored for Toronto.
-Frederik Andersen, who has lost his last four starts, made 33 saves.
+Jason Spezza had a goal and an assist and Zach Hyman also scored for Toronto.
+Frederik Andersen, who has lost his last four starts, stopped 33 shots.

-Vegas scored on both power-play opportunities and outshot the Maple Leafs 37-33.
+The struggling Maple Leafs have lost six in a row and are 0-5-1 since star winger Mitch Marner went down.
+Toronto dropped to 9-10-4 on the season and has just two regulation victories in its last 16 games.

+"We had lots of chances. ...
+Bottom line is we've got to stick with it and just keep grinding," coach Mike Babcock said.
+"It's disappointing, but I'm always about the process and how hard guys play.
+We played way harder, so I thought that was good."

 After Max Pacioretty's shot trickled through Anderson's pads into the crease, Glass was there to clean up for a man-advantage goal that gave Vegas a 1-0 lead midway through the second period.

-Vegas answered immediately when Nosek stole the pick in the neutral zone, raced in on a breakaway, put a filthy deke on Andersen and backhanded the puck into the net to make it 2-1 just 42 seconds after Spezza's goal.
+Vegas answered immediately when Nosek made amends for missing an earlier breakaway when he stole the puck in the neutral zone, raced in on a breakaway, put a filthy deke on Andersen and backhanded the puck into the net to make it 2-1 just 42 seconds after Spezza's goal.

 Stone extended the lead to 3-1 with a power-play drive from the right dot at 10:22.
-Hyman cut Vegas' lead to one with his first goal of the season at 12:47, but Eakin put the game away when he scored into an empty net with 21 seconds left.
+Hyman cut Vegas' lead to one with his first goal of the season at 12:47, but Eakin put the game away when he scored the 100th goal of his career into an empty net with 21 seconds left.

 NOTES: After the Maple Leafs placed forward Trevor Moore on injured reserve, forward Pierre Engvall was called up Monday and made his NHL debut for Toronto. ...
-Pacioretty has at least one point nine of his last 11 games, and Vegas defenceman Nate Schmidt has six points in the last four games -- including five assists in the past two.
+Pacioretty has at least one point in nine of his last 11 games, and Vegas defenceman Nate Schmidt has six points in the last four games -- including five assists in the past two. ...
+It's the first time Toronto has lost six straight under Babcock since doing it twice during the 2015-16 season.

 UP NEXT